 - Tracing paper

-Print out the pattern and size it as desired.
-The pattern page includes three versions, each with a different curve.
-Hold the patterns up to the neckline of your sweater to see which works best.
+Download the Sweater Weather pattern.
+Print out the pattern at your desired size; the pattern page includes three versions, each with a different curve.
+Hold the patterns up to the neckline of your sweater to see which one works best.

 Trace the Pattern